Guildford: Guildford pub bombings

 On the evening of 5 October 1974, the Provisional Irish Republican Army detonated two gelignite bombs at two pubs in the town.
 The venues are thought to have been chosen as they were popular with off-duty military personnel from Aldershot Garrison.
 The first bomb exploded at the Horse and Groom in North Street at 8:50 pm, killing two members of the Scots Guards, two members of the Women's Royal Army Corps and one civilian.
 The second exploded around 35 minutes later at the Seven Stars in Swan Lane, injuring six members of staff and one customer.

 In early December 1974, Surrey Police arrested three men and a woman, later collectively known as the Guildford Four.
 A few days later, seven further individuals were arrested who became known as the Maguire Seven.
 The Guildford Four were convicted for carrying out the bombings in October 1975 and received life sentences.
 All four maintained their innocence and, after a campaign of almost fifteen years, their convictions were quashed in October 1989.

 Modern Guildford

 In the 21st century Guildford still has a High Street paved with granite setts, and is one of the most expensive places to buy property in the UK outside London.
 The town has a general street market held on Fridays and Saturdays.
 A farmers' market is usually held on the first Tuesday of each month.
 There is a Tourist Information Office, guided walks and various hotels including the historic Angel Hotel which long served as a coaching stop on the main London to Portsmouth stagecoach route.

-County town

-Guildford is sometimes described as the county town of Surrey.
-Surrey County Council maintains no administrative presence in Guildford and moved from Kingston upon Thames (which became part of Greater London in the 1960s), to Reigate in 2020.

-There are claims that Henry VII granted the status of county town when he made Guildford the custody of the standard measures.
-However, the statute does not explicitly state that this makes the settlement a county town.
-Guildford's official historian, the borough council's "Honorary Remembrancer", Matthew Alexander, claims that Guildford was granted the "ancient county court in Guildford by a grant of Henry III in 1257, marking Guildford's status as the county town of Surrey".